zhengli97/ATPrompt/docs/ATPrompt.md

 In this experiment, other parameters are kept unchanged.
 For the datasets including Caltech, DTD, EuroSAT, FGVC Aircraft, Food101, Flowers, SUN397, and UCF101, we set EPO=10, NCTX=4, where w=0.6 is set for Caltech and DTD datasets, and w=0.5 is set for UCF101.

-For StanfordCars and OxfordPets datasets, we set EPO=10, NCTX=2, where w=0.6 is set for StanfordCars.
+For the StanfordCars and OxfordPets datasets, we set EPO=10, NCTX=2, where w=0.6 is set for StanfordCars.

 ### Cross-dataset & Domain Generalization Experiments

-In this experimental setting, since the usual practice is to select a model trained on the source dataset and measure its generalization performance on other datasets.
-There will be performance fluctuations when reproducing it yourself, so we recommend that researchers run several seeds and select the best performing model for evaluation.
+In this experimental setting, the usual practice is to select a model trained on the source dataset and measure its generalization performance on other datasets.
+There will be performance fluctuations when reproducing it yourself, so we recommend that researchers run several seeds and select the best-performing model for evaluation.

 ### CoOp+ATPrompt